sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 As we know, features are characteristic of a specific entity (user, merchant, promotion, etc..) in the real world at a specific time.
 Features can be derived from raw data and transformed in various ways, such as scaling, normalization, or aggregation, to improve the quality and consistency of the data.

-Features play a crucial role in machine learning, they expose complex patterns from entities, such as user transaction behaviour, for ML models to learn and make predictions.
-The quality of features mostly has a major impact on the performance of a model.
-We obviously met this term `Garbage in garbage out` since the day we involved in the ML world.
-As a result, Data Scientists usually spend significant time and effort, back and forth selecting and engineering features.

 A feature is a data point with these following criteria:

 <p align = "center">